csyhuang/hn2016_falwa/notebooks/nh2018_science/README.md

 ```

 The sample data can be downloaded with the script `download_example.py`, given that you installed
-the python package `ecmwfapi` and have an account on ECMWF server.
-[Update for Release 0.6.1: this package seems to
+the python package `cdsapi` and have an account on ECMWF server.
-have deprecated.
-The download script will use `cdsapi` in the upcoming release.]

 The functionalities are enhanced and included in the class object `QGField` under
 `hn2016_falwa.oopinterface`.
 Please refer to the [documentation](http://hn2016-falwa.readthedocs.io/) (search `QGField`)